 1989 HOOPS

 The card pictured is the 1989 Hoops Rookie Card of David Robinson.
-It was the first popular basketball card and single-handedly made basketball cards popular when only baseball and football cards were.
+It was the first popular basketball card, single-handedly making basketball cards popular at a time when baseball and football cards were the norm.

 BILLY HOYLE APPROVES